2026 World Cup Qualification: Predicting England's lineup vs Latvia

 LB - Myles Lewis-Skelly

-Despite starting the season as the deputy to Riccardo Calafiori - and not even getting in our predicted Arsenal lineup this season - Ladbrokes is putting Myles Lewis-Skelly in our predicted England XI to face Andorra, with the teenager already proving to be a very useful player for Thomas Tuchel.
+Despite starting the season as the deputy to Riccardo Calafiori - and not even getting in our predicted Arsenal lineup this season - Ladbrokes is putting Myles Lewis-Skelly in our predicted England XI to face Latvia, with the teenager already proving to be a very useful player for Thomas Tuchel.

 CM - Declan Rice

-CM - Jordan Henderson
+CM - Elliot Anderson

-RW - Noni Madueke
+RW - Bukayo Saka

-CAM - Morgan Rogers
+CAM - Eberechi Eze

 LW - Marcus Rashford

-How can I watch England vs Andorra?
+How can I watch Latvia vs England?

 Is Trent Alexander-Arnold in the England squad?

-Can I bet on England vs Andorra?
+Can I bet on Latvia vs England?

 View the latest football odds.